 Skip to Content

-An up-to-date travel guide unveiling how to get to Tangalooma Wrecks on Moreton Island, Australia and what to expect once you arrive.
+An up-to-date travel guide unveiling how to get to Tangalooma Wrecks on Moreton Island, Australia– and what to expect once you arrive!

 The famous Tangalooma Wrecks on Moreton Island (Mulgumpin) is one of the most underrated attractions in South East Queensland.
 This unique anchorage harbour was created by sinking several ships by the Queensland government between 1963 and 1984.

 It has now been turned into an artificial reef that is abundant with sea life.
-After living in South East Queensland for a year, I’ve visited the large sand island of Moreton several times, and, in this guide, I’ll detail everything you need to know about the shipwrecks at Tangalooma to get you prepared for your visit to Moreton Bay Marine Park.
+After living in South East Queensland for a year, I’ve visited the large sand island of Moreton several times.
+And, in this guide, I’ll detail everything you need to know about the shipwrecks at Tangalooma to get you prepared for your visit to Moreton Bay Marine Park!

-Tangalooma Wrecks from the sky, Moreton Island Queensland
+Tangalooma wrecks from the sky, moreton island queensland

-First, How to Get to the Tangalooma Wrecks?
+How to Get to the Tangalooma Wrecks

 The Tangalooma Wrecks snorkel and dive site is located off the west coast of Moreton Island, approximately 75 minutes away via ferry.
-If you're visiting Brisbane or the Gold Coast, then by far the easiest way to get to the wrecks is to book a day cruise with See Moreton.
+If you're visiting Brisbane or the Gold Coast, then by far, the easiest way to get to the wrecks is to book a day cruise with See Moreton.

 This dedicated snorkelling vessel operates a day trip from both Brisbane and the Gold Coast daily with hotel transfer options included.
 The trip includes: